 Global Anti-Pandemic Business Map

-As the disease continues to spread around the globe, Taiwan has been able to contain the pandemic and minimize its impact on people’s daily lives.
-The transparency and honesty with which Taiwan has implemented prevention measures has become a democratic model of excellence in fighting disease.
+As the disease continues its global spread, Taiwan has been able to contain and minimize its impact on people’s daily lives.
+Taiwan’s transparency and honesty in implementing prevention measures has become a democratic model of excellence in fighting disease.

 Contact Tracing Assessment of COVID-19 Transmission Dynamics in Taiwan and Risk at Different Exposure Periods Before and After Symptom Onset